 Financial Institution Organizational Structure: Challenges Abound Within the Financial Services Industry

-As credit unions and community banks grow, staffing tends to expand along with the FI's total assets, and this can sometimes lead to a counter-intuitive segregation of duties.
-This is not a problem that is specific to only financial institutions, but one that is often faced as many kinds of businesses expand and add new staff.
+As credit unions and community banks grow, staffing tends to expand along with total assets, and this growth can sometimes lead to a counter-intuitive segregation of duties.

-We’ve seen many medium to large FIs where digital responsibilities were grouped with mobile banking staff, programers or other IT personnel, outside of marketing or communications departments.
-We’ve also seen FIs with too many staff in the mix, leading to a lack of a clear chain-of-command and thus failing to adequately follow-up on what is or is NOT being accomplished.
+We’ve seen many medium to large financial institutions place digital responsibilities with mobile banking staff, programers or other IT personnel.
+Thus, keeping this area of control outside of marketing or communications departments.
+We’ve seen FIs with too many staff in the mix, all in various departments.
+This decentralization can cause the lack of a clear chain-of-command, and thus teams fail to adequately follow-up on what is or is NOT being accomplished.

 Be wary… when evaluating FI organizational structure, the ‘path of least resistance’ may lead to inertia and stagnation.

-Some FIs group Marketing and Business Development staff into one department to better connect leads to follow ups and conversions.
-This is potentially a very good practice, but depending on the size of the CU this may or may not be practical.
+Some financial institutions group Marketing and Business Development staff into one department to better connect leads to follow ups and conversions.
+This is potentially a very good practice, but depending on the size of the FI this may or may not be practical.

-Remember that it's easy to tell people they should be doing some kind of specific sales or marketing activity, but if these staff members don't have the time in their day or the best practice training to implement a new idea or approach, they will likely fail, and again this will lead to staff frustration and lack of growth.
+Remember that it's easy to tell people they should be doing some kind of specific sales or marketing activity, but if these staff members don't have the time in their day or the best practice training to implement a new idea or approach, they will likely fail.
+Again this will only lead to staff frustration and lack of growth.

-We also recommend a CRM be in place and utilized by BOTH Marketing and Sales/Business Development, so that relationships with new member leads can be better nurtured over time.
+We also recommend a Customer Relationship Management Tool (CRM) be in place and utilized by BOTH Marketing and Sales/Business Development, so that relationships with new member leads can be better nurtured over time.

 Read more about how to GROW your Credit Union or Community Bank in our recent e-Book!
 Or contact us and we can tell you all about it in person!
 Thanks for Reading...
 Happy Growing!

 12 Decisive Steps to Grow Your Financial Institution